How To Make A Home Inventory List

-To reduce stress, speed up the processing of your claims, and ensure you have the right level of coverage, it’s essential you create a home inventory list.
+To reduce stress, speed up the processing of your claims, and ensure you have the right level of coverage, you must create a home inventory list.
 Items in your home should be described by name, price, and a brief description.
 Other categories can be added; the more detail you have, the better!

 The Value of a Home Inventory